-We anticipate making offers to selected applicants in late December-early January timeframe, in advance of the Common Hold Date in late February.
+We anticipate making offers to selected applicants in late January-early February timeframe, in advance of the Common Hold Date in late February.
 The training director will contact selected candidates to offer positions in the program (See Appendix R).
 Upon acceptance of the offer, KPNC Human Resources (HR) Recruitment sends a "Contingent Offer Letter" to the selected candidate.
 This letter contains employment contingencies, pay rate and benefits enrollment information.
-A member of our recruitment team will make contact with each of the incoming resident's doctoral programs after acceptance to ensure that the resident is progressing towards graduation as expected.
+The training director will make contact with each of the incoming resident's doctoral programs after acceptance to ensure that the resident is progressing towards graduation as expected.
 A Verification of Completion of All Requirements for Doctoral Degree form (Appendix S) must be submitted to HR prior to the start date.